odoo/documentation/ecommerce/shopper_experience/payment_acquirer.rst

     :align: center

-With other payment acquirers, you can manage the capture in their own interfaces, not from Odoo.
+With other payment acquirers, you can manage the capture in their own interfaces, not from Twenty20.